samedit66/indusgpt/src/ai/faq_agent/faq.md

 **FAQ**

-- Q: What is a PSP?
+- Q: What is a PSP? / What's mean PSP?
   A: A PSP (Payment Service Provider) is a company that helps us collect payments online: cards, NetBanking, wallets, etc.
      Examples are Razorpay, Paytm, Getepay, Cashfree, PayU, Airpay.
      So, when a user clicks the “Pay” button, the PSP sends the money directly to your account.